xsf/xmpp-providers-website/content/blog/2025-07-20-rising-tide-lifts-all-boats.md

 - Which kind of providers do we list?
 In theory, we would like to list any publicly visible XMPP provider.
 XMPP Providers [gathers information about all listed providers automatically](/blog/2023-12-29-xmpp-providers-fully-automated/), which may be helpful for registration purposes, for getting an overview about providers, or for looking up information about a specific provider, even if registration is closed.
 - Why do you make [inband-registration](https://xmpp.org/extensions/xep-0077.html) a requirement for a category A or B listing?
 XMPP Providers is a project made to simplify the users’ onboardings.
 Therefore, the criteria we use for the categorization are from a user’s perspective.
 This means users should be able to register directly from their XMPP client.
 Spam may be the most prominent reason to close down inband-registration, but that creates a barrier for newcomers.
 - Why do I need to provide an extra file for XMPP Providers?
 We try to gather data automatically, but not all data is available in machine-readable format.
 To reduce manual efforts until more data is available for automatic processing, we opted for a [providers file](/provider-file-generator/) containing additional information, which is hosted by individual providers.
 In the meantime, we continue to work on automating as much as possible.
+- Why can I only get into category B and not into category A if my service is not free?
+We have to make this distinction because we need to give client developers a chance to display paid and free-of-charge providers in separated lists.
+In the future, we would like to extend the provider list with e.g. donation information, to give providers an opportunity to ask users for support.

 ## Perspective